START YOUR WORLD OPEN MARKET EXCHANGE CAREER TODAY

 Creation of smart contract

-A smart contract is made when a trader announces that they wish to sell an asset at a particular price and another trader replies by saying that they will purchase the asset at the announced price.
+A smart contract is made when a trader announces that they wish to sell through a CES direct offer or Block Trade (BTC Blockchain) of an asset at a particular price and another trader replies by saying through the CES Want List that they will purchase the asset at the announced price.
 While these contracts are informal, it is critical to the integrity of trading that traders abide by them.
-If, for example, a trader reneged at the end of the day on an agreement he’d made in the pit to purchase a large lot of World Treasury bonds, that single event could theoretically trigger a disruption of the entire bond market.
+If, for example, a trader reneged at the end of the day on an agreement he’d made in the pit to purchase a large lot of World Treasury bonds, World Securities, and OTC Asset Tokens, that single event could theoretically trigger a disruption of the entire bond market.

 Recording the deal